yangzkiller/yangzkiller/README.md

 **`FullStack Developer`**

-💻 Fullstack Developer with a backend focus, passionate about building scalable and high-quality solutions.
+Fullstack Developer with a backend focus, passionate about building scalable and high-quality solutions.<br/>
-🚀 Strong experience with PHP (Core + Laravel), MVC and service-repository architectures, and Livewire for dynamic interfaces.
+Strong experience with PHP (Core + Laravel), MVC and service-repository architectures, and Livewire for dynamic interfaces.<br/>
-🌐 Frontend skills with HTML, CSS, Bootstrap, jQuery, basic React, Next.js, and Inertia.js for seamless fullstack delivery.
+Frontend skills with HTML, CSS, Bootstrap, jQuery, basic React, Next.js, and Inertia.js for seamless fullstack delivery.<br/>
-🖥️ Experience with Linux servers, Apache2, and relational databases for stable and secure deployments.
+Experience with Linux servers, Apache2, and relational databases for stable and secure deployments.<br/>
-🔧 Git for version control and team collaboration.
+Git for version control and team collaboration.<br/>
-⚡ Fast learner, team player, and always ready to face new challenges and contribute innovative solutions.
+Fast learner, team player, and always ready to face new challenges and contribute innovative solutions.

 ### Technologies